There is no fee for the Fall 2014 J.D. application.

 Rolling admissions at UC Davis means the Admissions Committee reads files and makes decisions on a continual basis.
 Applicants are urged to apply and complete their files as early as possible although individual decisions are not based on the date the application was received.
-Applicants are informed of decisions beginning in December and continuing through the month of April.
+Applicants are informed of decisions as early as November and continuing through as late as April.
 Applicants applying on or near the deadline are competing for significantly fewer seats.

-A complete file includes the application, $75.00 non-refundable fee, personal statement, LSDAS or JD CAS report, and 2 letters of recommendation.
+A complete file includes the application, personal statement, CAS report, valid LSAT score, and 2 letters of recommendation.
 International applicants are required to provide a TOEFL score.
-Applications are accepted beginning October 1 and the deadline for receipt of all documents required to complete the file is February 1.
+Applications are accepted beginning September 1, and the deadline for receipt of all documents required to complete the file is February 1.
 Applications are evaluated only after the file is considered complete.
+There is NO application fee for the Fall 2014 J.D. application.

 The Admission Committee has access to and will consider all scores submitted.
 In most cases when there is little or no difference between scores, the average may be the best indicator.
 In exceptional cases where it is apparent that a significant difference exists between scores, the Admission Committee will consider carefully the explanation provided by the applicant.
 A change of five points or more is considered significant.
 Applicants should provide an explanation of any significant change in LSAT score.
 If warranted, the highest score will be used to reach a decision on the file.
 This is in keeping with past practice of the UC Davis Admission Committee.
 The highest score will be the recorded score in all reports and publications.

 All applicants must take and submit a Law School Admission Test (LSAT) score.
-For admission in Fall 2013, scores earned prior to June 2007 or after December 2012 are not valid.
-Applicants who take the test in December are not at a disadvantage but are encouraged to submit the application and complete all other requirements of the LSDAS or CAS so that when the score becomes available it is the last item required to complete the file.
-Applicants may submit a score from the February 2013 LSAT administration ONLY if a valid score meeting the requirements detailed above has been submitted.
-The February 2013 score would then be considered a timely retake.
+For admission in Fall 2014, scores earned prior to October 2008 or after December 2013 are not valid.
+Applicants who take the test in December are not at a disadvantage but are encouraged to submit the application and complete all other requirements of the CAS so that when the score becomes available it is the last item required to complete the file.
+Applicants may submit a score from the February 2014 LSAT administration ONLY if a valid score meeting the requirements detailed above has been submitted.
+The February 2014 score would then be considered a timely retake.
 February scores generally become available in March, toward the end of the admission evaluation process.
 Applicants planning to retake in February should notify the Admission Office in writing of their intention to do so if they do not want the application file evaluated prior to receipt of the February score.

 A bachelor's degree or an equivalent degree from a college or university of approved standing is required and must have been earned prior to the time the applicant begins studies at the School of Law.